-The following Assessment is based on early preliminary designs, in some cases, this means that certain specifications and details are not yet available.
+The following Assessment is based on early preliminary designs, this can mean that certain specifications and details are not yet available.
 In these cases, assumptions have been made to ensure a full building comparison can be made.
-The design strategies which have been selected have been chosen with the intent of implementing them into the final design.
-In the situation that certain design strategies are found to be unfeasible the final design the 50% reduction target will still be met by incorporating other reserved strategies.
+The design strategies have been chosen with the intent of implementing them into the proposed design.
+In the situation that certain design strategies are found to be unfeasible the 50% reduction target will still be met by incorporating reserved strategies.